heyitsryan/Two-Step-Digital-Analog-stick/README.md

 Take the back of your tweezers and use the flat surface to pull up on the ground pin to pull it out of the enclosure.
 I like to stop pulling once its almost out and then use my fingers the rest of the way.

-Once you have the assembly loose put your thumb below the leaf spring and your fingers on the ground pin to keep the assembly together.
+Once you have the assembly loose put your thumb below the leaf spring/contact arm and your fingers on the ground pin to keep the assembly together.

 * Note: When pulling the assembly out its very easy to keep them all together but sometimes you might lose your grip on the bottom and it will fall apart.
 This is ok!
 It’s easy enough to put the assembly back together.
-Watch this video here for instructions.
+Watch this video here for instructions: https://youtu.be/dY3N_1uZfwE

 Once you have the assembly out we will take it over to our Two Step housing and line up the upright piece of the ground pin with the pin slot on the first step housing.
 Also make sure the bottom end of the ground pin is lined up with the pin slot on the bottom of the first step housing.
 Once that is lined up press down until the assembly is fully seated.